Online Survey Advantages and Disadvantages

 Did you know that you can even embed surveys on your website?

-Create Review Campaign – in Minutes
+Create Customer Feedback Survey – in Minutes

 In case automating your online or embedded email surveys isn’t an option for one reason or another, but you still want reviews, try review campaings.